abhiagarwal41/tasks/README.md

 ## Runnning UI tests

-1. Supported platforms - Windows & Mac OS
+1. Supported platforms - Windows & Mac OS X

-2. Supported browsers - Chrome & Firefox (make sure atleast one of them is installed and updated to latest version)
+2. Supported browsers - Chrome (v80.0) & Firefox (v75.0) (make sure atleast one of them is installed)

 3. From the root directory of the project, run following cmd: